rubik/rubik.github.io/content/post/ab-testing-math.md

 which is sometimes written as $z_{1 - \alpha/2}$.

 So far we ignored the sample size $n$: how many observations are enough?
-To find a suitable sample size we turn to the type II error $\beta$, and we seek to determine the conditions under which it can be kept sufficiently low.
+To find a suitable sample size we turn to the Type II error $\beta$, and we seek to determine the conditions under which it can be kept sufficiently low.

 We are going to calculate the power at $\theta = \delta > 0$, our